HalukSumen/AlberghiClassification/README.md

 ### 1 - Abstract

 In this project I made Exploratory Data Analysis, Data Visualisation and lastly Modelling which I did with 9 different models.
 In Exploratory Data Analysis I cleaned irrelevant data,NaN values and change data types for easiness.
 In second part, I would like to show data in plots.Such as, number of places according to their types and according to province.
 Later these processes I looked Pearson Correlation and Spearman Correlation which they gave very similar result as expected.
 Before modelling I prepared data training and testing.
 My testing size is __0.33__.
 Then I applied for each model, the algorithms I used for these project are Logistic Regression, K Neighbors Classification, Decision Tree Classification, Random Forest Classification, AdaBoost Classification, Gradient Boosting Classification, XGB Classification, ExtraTrees Classification, Bagging Classification.
-In the end Random Forest Classifier gives the best result but maybe tuning with XGB increase its score.
+Finally, Random Forest Classifier gives the best result but tuning with algorithms or cleaning the data more(I believe it will decrease the size of dataset alot) can be effective.

 ### 2 - Data